Department of Health

 Key message

-The Blood Matters Serious Transfusion Incidents Reporting (STIR) system aims to provide information to health services to improve recognition and management of transfusion risks by providing:
+The Blood Matters Serious Transfusion Incident Reporting system (STIR) aims to improve recognition and management of transfusion adverse events by providing:

 • de-identified data to health services about their reported incidents